Nigel-Mark-Smith/process_vacancies/README.md

 ReformatData.txt | Source of Excel macro required by convert_workbook.vbs
 SaveAsXlsx.txt | Source of Excel macro required by convert_workbook.vbs

+And sub-directory Changes has been introduced which will contained detailed descriptions of significant changes made after 25/05/202.

 Future Developments
 -------------------